elucian/bee/syntax/keywords.md

 ### Definition statements

-Next statements are used to declare new elements in a component.
+Next statements are used to declare new elements in a module.

 | Keyword  | Purpose
 |----------|-------------------------------------------------------------------
-| driver   | Define lead component
-| aspect   | Define aspect component
-| module   | Define reusable component
-| load     | Load module or aspect
+| load     | Load module or module
 | alias    | Eliminate scope qualifier
-| type     | Declare data super-type or sub-type in a component
+| type     | Declare data super-type or sub-type in a module
 | make     | Create a new variable or multiple variables
 | save     | Declare constant \| Immutable variable
 | rule     | Create a new _rule_ or _prototype_